saylesss88/mdbook-rss-feed/README.md

 body.

 ### Hiding frontmatter in the rendered HTML

-As stated above, adding frontmatter is optional but is easy to remove with the following crate if you choose to add it.

 mdBook does not natively parse or remove YAML frontmatter from Markdown files, treating it as plain text during rendering, which can result in the raw YAML